durkisneer1/Nuclear-Game/README.md

 # Nuclear-Game
 Multimodal project for English class.

-1. Download and extract the zip file
+1. Download and extract the zip file.
+2. Windows will warn you about a trogan virus, that is because the executable is a packaged Python script.
-2. To play, simple double-click the exe file
+3. To play, simple double-click the exe file.

+Reminder: Both the executable and "Data" folder MUST be under the same directory.